Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 How do I find out if I have a place at college?

-Once you have applied, we arrange for you to attend a course discussion.
-This is a 15 minute appointment with one of our tutors to discuss the course, your career ambitions and make sure you have all the information you need about starting college.
-It's a great opportunity for you to ask questions too.
+Once you have applied, we arrange for you to attend an interview.
+This is a 15-minute appointment with one of our tutors to discuss the course, your career ambitions and make sure you have all the information you need about starting college.
 If you are offered a place, we will email you an offer confirmation within a few days of your appointment.

 What if I don't get the GCSE grades I need or I've changed my mind about my course?

-Don't worry if you have changed your mind or didn't get the grades you hoped for, there are plenty of other options available.
+Don't worry if you have changed your mind or didn't get the grades you hoped for.
 At enrolment, you will be able to speak to someone regarding your course and grades to help you decide on the best route for you.

 If you do not achieve a grade 4 or above in your GCSE maths and/or English, it is a government requirement that you work towards achieving these at college.
 You will be fully supported by our specialist team of tutors who are experienced in delivering engaging classes to help you enjoy gaining these important qualifications.